Brad Pitt & Jennifer Aniston Still Have A Connection — But Not The One You Think

 "It's not a catfight.
 It's people who are not competing in any way, shape, or form.
 Out of respect, I am sure [the Hallworths] got approval," they explained to THR.
 "And out of respect for them, I am sure [Aniston] gave it!”

-"I don't know," he told Entertainment Tonight when asked what he thought about rumors of their reunion.
+"I don't know," he told Entertainment Tonight when asked what he thought about rumours of their reunion.
 "I'm blissfully naïve and I'm gonna stay that way."

 Meanwhile, Aniston has said nothing, but it's okay — their stylists may have (unintentionally) communicated everything there is to know.